 Note 1: For the initial issuance of the preference shares ("Xing Ye You 1"), every five year was an interest-bearing cycle starting from the payment deadline (i.e. 8 December 2014).
 The dividend rate was the same in every interest-bearing cycle.
 The dividend rate of preference shares of this issuance was the sum of benchmark interest rate and basic interest rate.
 The benchmark interest rate was adjusted every 5 years from the deadline for payment of preference shares issued.
 The basic spread was the dividend rate of first cycle deducting the benchmark interest rate, i.e. 2.55%.
 The basic spread would no longer be adjusted after the issuance.
-The subsequent coupon interest rate was determined by the current benchmark interest rate plus the basis spread, the benchmark interest rate of current interest-bearing cycle is national debt (which period before payment is for 5 years) YTM's arithmetic mean (rounded to 0.01%), from the fixed-rate national debt yield curve in Bank Debt published on www.chinabond.com.cn (or any other websites approved by Central Securities Depository Trust and Clearing Corporation Limited), 20 days before benchmark interest rate adjustment date which's the date of each 5 years of the deadline for payment of preference shares issued (which is 8 December).
-If the YTM regarding treasury bonds, with 5-year remaining terms is not available on the benchmark interest adjustment date, the Bank and investors will negotiate with the investor to determine the subsequent benchmark interest rate or its determining principles at the request of the regulatory authorities.
+The subsequent coupon interest rate was determined by the current benchmark interest rate plus the basis spread. the benchmark interest rate of current interest-bearing cycle is national debt (which period before payment is for 5 years) YTM's arithmetic mean (rounded to 0.01%), from the fixed-rate national debt yield curve in Bank Debt published on www.chinabond.com.cn (or any other websites approved by Central Securities Depository Trust and Clearing Corporation Limited), 20 days before benchmark interest rate adjustment date which's the date of each 5 years of the deadline for payment of preference shares issued (which is 8 December).
+If the YTM regarding treasury bonds, with 5-year remaining terms is not available on the benchmark interest rate or its determining principles at the request of the regulatory authorities.